Abucheri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	- Name: BEST
 	- Value: School
 9. 8-true_knowledge -  a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+10. 9-divide_and_rule - a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+	- POWER and DIVIDE are environment variables